wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 [Block error](/images/save-01.png)

-This is because you've made a change to the save function code.
-When the block editor loads, it compares the output of the save function with the output that was saved in the database.
+This is because you've made a change to the `save` function code.
+When the block editor loads, it compares the output of the `save` function with the output that was saved in the database.
 If the output is different, the block will be marked as invalid, and you'll see an error in the editor.

-If you click on the Attempt block recovery button, it will reload the code, and the error will go away.
+If you click on the "Attempt block recovery" button, it will reload the block, and the error will go away.

-[!INFO] Whenever you edit the code in your save function, it's useful to first remove the block from the post or page you're testing it on, save the content, then refresh the browser before adding the block again.
+[!INFO] Whenever you edit the code in your `save` function, it's useful to first remove the block from the post or page you're testing it on, save the content, and then refresh the browser before adding the block again.

 Do this now, and you shouldn't see any errors.

 Now try and either preview, or publish the post or page, and view it.
 You should see the same output as you saw in the editor, only with the black border you defined in the front end style.

 Well done, you've successfully finished your block!

 Or have you?

 ## Dynamic blocks

-What would happen if you added a new book to your book custom post type.
-Your block would still be displaying the original list of books, because the save function saved the list of books at the time you added the block.
-What would be ideal is if you could somehow fetch the most recent list of books from the database when the block is rendered on the front end, so that the list of books is always up to date.
+What would happen if you added a new book to your book custom post type?
+Your saved block content would only include original list of books, because the `save` function saved the list of books at the time you added the block.
+This is what is known as a "static block".

+What would be ideal is if you could somehow fetch the most recent list of books from the database when the block is rendered on the front end, so that the list of books is always up-to-date.

 This is where [dynamic blocks](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/creating-dynamic-blocks/) come in.
 Dynamic blocks are blocks that fetch data from the database when they are rendered on the front end.
-This means that the output of the block is always up to date.
+This means that the output of the block is always up-to-date.

-In order to make sure you think about all the different parts of your block, you also need to consider the block supports you added, as well as the settings you added to the block.
+When converting a block from a static block to a dynamic one, you also need to consider any block supports you added, as well as the attributes and controls you added to the block.

 1. You added the alignment support, and background and text colour supports
-2. You added the `showContent` and `showImage` settings, making it possible to hide the content and image of the book
+2. You added the `showContent` and `showImage` attributes, making it possible to hide the content and image of the book

 Now would be a good idea to set all of these settings to something other than the default, so you can see how they affect the output of the block.

 For example, set the alignment to "Align center", the background colour to "Cyan bluish gray", and the text colour to "Contrast".
 Then, turn the "Toggle Content" setting off.

-Switch back to the Code Editor view, and look at the block attributes stored in the block markup.
+In the block editor, switch to the "Code Editor" view, and look at the block attributes stored in the block markup.

 ```json
 {"showContent":false,"align":"center","backgroundColor":"cyan-bluish-gray","textColor":"contrast"}